-Dry Skin on Penis: 7 Common Causes & What to Do
+Dry Skin on Penis: 9 Causes & Other Related Symptoms

-Dry skin on the penis often occurs when the penis shaft is lacks moisturize.
+Dry skin on the penis often occurs when the penis shaft lacks moisture or lubrication, which can be related to causes like skin irritation, use of soaps, prolonged sex or an infection.
 Dryness can also occur on the penis head and the foreskin, and it can cause the appearance of flaky or cracked skin.

-If your skin dryness causes constant discomfort or if it takes over a week to resolve, you should see your doctor for assessment to identify the underlying cause.
+If your the dry skin on your penis causes constant discomfort that disrupts your daily routine, or if it takes over a week to resolve, you should see your doctor for assessment to identify the underlying cause.
 Treatment can involve the use of ointments, antifungals or changes to hygienic routine.

 Imagem ilustrativa número 3